LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

 Parent container for all sponsored legislation entries.
 A `<sponsoredLegislation>` element may include the following children:
 - `<item>`
   - Container for an individual legislative measure sponsored by the member.
-The `<item>` element may include the following children:
+An `<item>` element may include the following children:
     - `<introducedDate>` (e.g., 2022-06-16)
       - The date the measure was introduced.
     - `<type>` (e.g., S)